learnify-ca/learnify/README.md

 Repository for sharing Learnify's dev resources with the public.

 ## Issues and Feature Requests
 We love to hear from our customers!
 Let us know of any feature requests you have for us.
-Start by creating an issue at [issues](https://github.com/learnify-ca/learnify/projects/1) After creating an issue, you can follow its can track its status at [project](https://github.com/learnify-ca/learnify/projects/1)
+Start by creating an [issue](https://github.com/learnify-ca/learnify/projects/1).
+After creating an issue, you can follow its can track its status at in our [Public Feature Request](https://github.com/learnify-ca/learnify/projects/1) project.

 Feature requests have the following statuses: